 However, the

-merge with another local club; HVV Brandsma.
-From there WHC was born.
+merge with another local club, HVV Brandsma.
+From there, WHC was born.
 Placed in

-Saturday fourth class amateur Dutch football, WHC reached the final of the
+Saturday fourth-class amateur Dutch football, WHC reached the final of the

 competition in 1948-49, where they were defeated 2-1 by Amsterdam AMVJ.

-The 1960’s would
+The 1960s would

 bring the glory days to Sportpark Muldersingel as five championships at Tweede

 Klasse were won.
-In 1963-64 and 1965-66 the 2C title was won sandwiching a
+In 1963-64 and 1965-66, the 2C title was won, sandwiching a

-moved geographically to play in Tweede Klasse 2D where WHC were just at home
+second place in between.
+The club was moved geographically to play in Tweede Klasse 2D, where WHC were just at home with further title wins in 1966-67 and 1967-68.

-witnessed the completion of the blue and white’s seventh club title for the
+An amazing crowd of 11,500 witnessed the completion of the blue and white’s seventh club title for the final against local rivals Go Ahead Kampen Zwolle.
+1969-70 saw the 2D championship return to the club.

-the 2D championship return to the club.
 The following season saw WHC win the

 Saturday Amateur Cup following a victory over Black White '28.
 Throughout the

-70’s WHC played in the top tier of the amateur game, fluctuating between
+70’s, WHC played in the top tier of the amateur game, fluctuating between

-spot was achieved in 1971-72 which was followed by a series of mid table
+divisions 1A and 1B.
+A runners-up spot was achieved in 1971-72, which was followed by a series of mid-table finishes.

 The team competed

-in Klasse 1B and 1C for the following nine seasons where the team finished
+in Klasse 1B and 1C for the following nine seasons, where the team finished

-third in 1992-93 prior to being crowned as champions of 1D title in 1996-97 to
+third in 1992-93 before being crowned as champions of 1D in 1996-97 to

 take the club up to Hoofdklasse football, the highest amateur status of the day.